Amimul Ehsan Barkati: Personal life

 Barkati married Maymuna, daughter of his mentor and a Sufi saint Abu Muhammad Barkat Ali Shah. after death of Maymuna, he married Fatima and they have a son, Munim, and a daughter, Amina.
 Munim died when he was a child.
 His second wife died in 1937.
 He married Khadija and lived with her until his death.
-Among all the children of Barkati, only her youngest daughter Sayyeda Amina Khatun was alive during his death.
+Among all the children of Barkati, only her youngest daughter Amina Khatun was alive during his death.
 She died in 1990.
 Barkati performed Hajj three times: in 1954, 1958 and in 1971.

 Death

 During 1973–74 Barkati's health started to deteriorate.
 In the year 1974 the committee of Baitul Mukarram had some issues with him to which he decided to not go again in Baitul Mukarram for further Juma prayer.
 He returns the key of his room and said, "I will not be coming next week".
 He died on 27 October 1974, 10th Shawwal 1394 Hijri.
 Next day on 28 October his funeral prayer was held at Baitul Mukarram.